 Brooke: You know, they would beat up on the little boy that came over, you know, to play with us.
-And I think I felt a response in myself—
+And I – and I think I felt a response in myself…

-Brooke: — it felt very out of character to who I was.
-If you asked the people that I grew up with, the words “unkind,” “angry,” “difficult,” those words would not have been the words that people used to describe me growing up.
+Brooke: …That really was – it felt very out of character to who I was.
+If you asked the people that I grew up with, the words “unkind,” “angry,” “difficult,” those – those words would not be – have been the words that people used to describe me growing up.
 And yet, my children seemed to bring out the worst in me.

-Jim: Wow, so, I mean, really your concern was, it was reflecting upon you–
+Jim: Wow, so, I mean, it was really – your concern was, it was reflecting upon you.